 Paper Back Café: An ideal spot for any book lovers, this a cosy little café can be found in Kanda district in Tokyo.
 Adorably located in a jointly shared bookshop named ‘Books Tokyodo’ you will have nothing but peace and quiet when working here.

 Roastery by Nozy Coffee (Harajuku): This café on Harajuku’s Cat Street offers great coffee, pleasant outdoor seating, free Wi-Fi, and a vibrant atmosphere.
-They serve high-quality single-origin coffee and have counters available with power outlets.
+It serves high-quality single-origin coffee and has counters available with power outlets.

-Trunk Hotel Lounge: A favourite work spot for many, the cafe in the hotel lobby of the Trunk Hotel offers a calm and beautiful workspace with outlets and delicious coffee.
+Trunk Hotel Lounge: A favourite work spot for many, the cafe in the Trunk Hotel lobby offers a calm and beautiful workspace with outlets and delicious coffee.

-Blink Community Coworking: A sleek, modern coworking space, which offers a variety of work environments from private rooms, and traditional cubicle-style rooms to even a rooftop terrace.
-Aimed towards building a friendly working atmosphere.
+Blink Community Coworking is a sleek, modern coworking space that offers a variety of work environments, from private rooms and traditional cubicle-style rooms to a rooftop terrace.
+It is aimed at building a friendly working atmosphere.

 Kant Common Cafe : Located in Roppongi, this shared office and co-working space designed for ‘mindful creatives’ has a cafe, bar, and music lounge on its ground floor.